 Pelvic floor exercises during pregnancy are vital for female health.
 These are more commonly known as Kegels or pelvic floor muscle training (PFMT).
 You probably associate them with moms or older ladies.
 They are a great way to strengthen the muscles in your vagina.
-Let’s dive in and discover just why you need to start going your Kegels today.
+Let’s dive in and discover just why you need to start doing your Kegels today.

 What is the Pelvic Floor?

-Think of the pelvic floor as a hammock of muscles between your tail bone and your pubic bone.
-They hold all of your pelvic organs in place e.g. vagina, uterus, bowels and bladder.
+Think of the pelvic floor as a hammock of muscles between your tailbone and your pubic bone.
+They hold all of your pelvic organs in place e.g. vagina, uterus, bowels, and bladder.
 A normal pelvic floor allows you to control these organs such as peeing, pooing and passing wind.

-If you’ve ever stopped yourself peeing mid flow or held in wind then you’ve used your pelvic floor muscles.
+If you’ve ever stopped yourself peeing mid-flow or held in wind then you’ve used your pelvic floor muscles.

 Pelvic Floor in Pregnancy